TheNextGenius/Cha-Hae-In/replit.md

 # Cha Hae-In Discord Bot

 ## Overview
 This is a Discord bot based on the "Solo Leveling" anime/manga series, featuring Cha Hae-In as the bot personality.
-The bot includes an RPG leveling system where users can level up, train, fight bosses, and interact with the bot as if they're communicating with Cha Hae-In herself.
+The bot includes an RPG leveling system where users can level up, train, fight bosses, and interact with the bot using AI-powered conversations that stay true to Cha Hae-In's tsundere character.

 ## Project Type
-Python Discord bot using discord.py library
+Python Discord bot using discord.py library with Groq AI integration

 ## Core Features
+- **AI-Powered Personality**: Uses Groq LLM (Llama 3.3 70B) for natural, in-character responses
 - **Leveling System**: Users gain EXP from chatting (3x in training channels)
-- **Cha Hae-In Personality**: Bot responds in character when mentioned or when "hae-in" is mentioned
+- **Smart Response Detection**: Bot responds to mentions, name triggers, replies, and sometimes joins conversations naturally
 - **Training Commands**: /pushup, /squat, /run (with cooldowns)
 - **Boss Battles**: Automatic boss spawns with button-based combat
 - **Job System**: Change to Necromancer or Monarch at level 80+